vadimshchukin/test3270/README.md

 # test3270
 Overview
 -----------
 IBM mainframe ISPF applications testing utility.
 It can be used to test TSO/ISPF applications through a TN3270 connection.
+Note: this utility depends on the s3270 utility from the [x3270 package], please install it first - it should be either s3270 for Linux or ws3270 for Windows.

 Example
 -----------